Nithinpranav/BidHub/README.md

 # BidHub

-- An online bidding platform
+- An online bidding platform built for perosnal project